THE KILLING - PART ONE

 What most stands out with the set is the use of light, this great magnified off-kilter cross of a window and four large panels of light filling the wall behind Unger next the NO ADMITTANCE door upon which much of the action will later be focused.
 The oversize window has the effect of belittling the players on this large stage.
 If we compare this window to others in Kubrick's films, it reminds most of the peculiar 2nd floor window in Lolita's Haze household, a window that shouldn't be there architecturally, like the office window in The Shining shouldn't be there.
 Architecturally, the household set and the hotel set in those two films is not at all how it is represented on the exterior, and Kubrick lets us in on this all along in both minor and outrageous ways, the most glaring and unavoidable "tell" being the revelation of the window which has no place being where it is.
 The light and shadow cast upon the wall by this window in The Killing feels much the same, has much the same weight.
 It can be easily ignored by the audience, but is as present as a significant character, inescapable, and somehow wrong, moving the set from simple realism into the mythic, a construct of the mind.

-In some respects I feel a strong kinship between the tracking shot of Unger in this scene and the "opening" shot of Jack in The Shining (a secondary opening), where he enters the Overlook, only nothing ever intervenes between Jack and the camera.
+In some respects I feel a strong kinship between the tracking shot of Unger in this scene and the "opening" shot of Jack in The Shining (or a secondary opening, after the credits), where he enters the Overlook, only nothing ever intervenes between Jack and the camera.
 Marvin has this long walk through an open space to the counter of the bar and then goes to the ticket window.
 In The Shining, Jack has the walk through the open space of the lobby as he goes to the receptionist counter, then from there is redirected to the office.
 The action of the extras in The Killing is around and stickily before Unger.
 In The Shining one is pulled to the action of the extras in the lobby, they are all curiously present, but they are mostly background, and sometimes Jack feels like the sticky detracting part at the front of the scene.

 We are given a close-up look of the tickets and that they are for the 6th race rather than the 5th.